Increasing cash flow with R&D tax credits

-Running a business isn’t without its challenges, particular in those early ‘make or break’ stages when companies are striving to not just establish themselves, but thrive.
-However, for all the challenges, particularly the Brexit-shaped cloud that’s been generating increased uncertainty for the UK economy as a whole, the appetite for starting a business in Britain appears to remain buoyant.
+Running a business isn’t without its challenges, particular in those early ‘make or break’ stages.
+However, for all the challenges, the appetite for starting a business in Britain appears to remain buoyant even in the midst of Brexit and the Covid-19 pandemic.

 The number of new UK businesses has increased

-According to the latest set of National Statistics business population figures, there were 5.9 million private sector businesses in the UK at the start of last year.
-And if you compare this figure to the previous year’s report, you’ll see that this represents a 3.5% increase, which equates to more than 200,000 new UK companies.
+According to the latest set of National Statistics business population figures, there were 6.0 million private sector businesses in the UK at the start of 2020 – an increase of 1.9%, or 113,000 businesses, on 2019.

 But so too have company dissolutions

-It’s not uncommon for cash flow to be one of the main stumbling blocks for businesses, regardless of sector in which they operate.
-Striking the right balance between initial investment and money going out vs. money coming in, can be a real juggling act in those early years.
+Indeed, cash flow is one of the main stumbling blocks for businesses, regardless of the sector in which they operate.
+Striking the right balance between initial investment, and money going out vs. money coming in can be a real juggling act in those early years.

 Innovation = extra money